CTAN Comprehensive TeX Archive Network

 1. Short Description

 The nameauth package automates the correct formatting and indexing of names for professional writing.
-This aids the use of a name authority and the editing process without needing to retype name references.
+This aids the use of a name authority and the editing process without needing to retype name instances.

 1. Files in Zip Archive